Reach out to us to discuss

 Woodard also stresses the importance of smooth technology integrations.
 “During the wild ride of the past few years, many lenders acknowledge that they purchased or inherited technology solutions without enough of an eye towards how all the shiny pieces of technology would all work together.
 Ultimately, this resulted in some data silos or broken process flows.”
 Yet solution providers have made remarkable progress on technology integrations over the past few years, she says, so it may simply require a renewed focus internally to get all of the pieces in place.

 “No technology out there is a magic bullet that will instantly make your company triple profits, eliminate all waste and ensure employees and customers are uniformly happy, healthy, wise and good-looking,” says Woodard.
 Every successful company implementing technology is doing so with eyes wide open and with realistic goals.
 This applies equally to hard fiscal numbers, customer experience metrics and employee feedback tracking.”

 Find the entire article in the June Insights Report.
 A second Insights Report article by STRATMOR Group Customer Experience Director Mike Seminari, “How Can Originators Empathize with Their Borrowers?” examines the role of empathy in a tough mortgage lending environment.
 With refinance applications down 75 percent and interest rates two points higher than the same time last year, lenders will have to compete not just on product and price, but also on the emotional elements of their offering.
 “Emotional connections with both their new and existing customers may well be the defining characteristic that separates the winners from the losers over the coming months, and perhaps years,” Seminari says.

-Click here for the June 2022 edition of STRATMOR’s Insights Report.
+Click here for the latest edition of STRATMOR’s Insights Report.

 Would you like to speak to STRATMOR about our services?
 Contact us today!